 King Sri Krishnadevaraya had a special garden where he grew a variety of rare brinjals.
 These brinjals were known to be quite tasty and found only in the royal garden.
 Therefore, the garden was guarded round the clock.

-One day, the king hosted dinner for all his courtiers and served a special brinjal curry.
+One day, the king hosted dinner for all his courtiers and served a special brinjal curry, which is a traditional dish in Indian cuisine.
 Tenali Rama savored the curry and couldn’t forget its taste.
-After reaching home, he told his wife about the special brinjal curry and praised its taste.
+After reaching home, he told his wife about the special brinjal (eggplant) curry and praised its taste.
 Tempted by his narration, Rama’s wife requested him to bring those brinjals home so that she could cook the dish.